Pre-Med, Pre-Dent, And Pre-Vet Options

 Millersville, PA 17551

-If you have additional questions about interviews, or the application process for professional schools, send your inquiries to either firstname.lastname@example.org or email@example.com
+If you have additional questions about interviews, or the application process for professional schools, send your inquiries to either email@example.com or the biology department secretary at biology@

 This challenging academic program emphasizes rigorous research and analytical reasoning skills.
 Honors College students explore the evolution of Western intellectual and literary traditions, mathematical theory and application, and scientific theory and practice.
-Designed for students who plan to go on to graduate school, the University Honors College Program is the largest in the Pennsylvania State System of Higher Education.
+Designed, in part, for students who plan to go on to graduate school, the University Honors College Program is one of the best in the Pennsylvania State System of Higher Education.
 For more information, request the University Honors College Program brochure.

-Cooperative Education is an academic program which allows students to gain practical work experience in a job related to their major.
+Cooperative Education or Internships allow students to gain practical work experience in a job related to their major.
 Students may work full or part-time while they earn credit toward graduation and "test drive" their chosen careers.
 Most positions are paid, although unpaid internships can provide valuable experience and open doors to jobs after graduation.
-For more information, ask for a Co-op brochure from the Office of Internships & Civic Engagement Services (717) 872-3774 or visit their web site.
+For more information, ask the Career Center (717) 871-7655 or visit the Career Center website.